jyutzler/Bridge-Systems/system.md

 ### Jump Shifts
 #### Weak Jump Shift
-A jump shift shows a weak hand (less than constructive values) and 6+ cards.
+A jump shift in the other major shows a weak hand (less than invitational values) and 6+ cards.
 Opener must pass without good support.

 1♠
-   * 3♣, 3♦, 3♥: weak
+   * 3♥: weak

-To show an invitational hand, bid 1NT and then jump or reverse.
+To show an invitational hand in the other major or a minor, bid 1NT and then jump or reverse.

 1♠ — 1NT — 2♦
-   * 3♣, 3♥: invitational
+   * 3♣, 3♦, 3♥: invitational

+With a weak hand and a minor, you must pass if you have a singleton or void in opener's suit.
+With a doubleton, you can bid 1NT and pass, correct, or sign off in opener's suit.
 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
-The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.
+The exception is a hand with 4=4=3=2 shape which should be opened 1♦.
+With 9+ cards in the minors, generally open the longer minor first.
+If the minor is clubs, make sure you have a suitable rebid after partner's response.

+### Raises
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣).
+Since four card majors should be bid up-the-line, a raise denies a four card major.
+Once a minor is raised, the bidding must end in that suit or NT.
+Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
+When vulnerable, a jump raise should be sound (8-9 dummy points) but when non-vulnerable it is much more wide-ranging.

+1♦ - 2♦

+   * 2♥, 2♠: stopper
+   * 2NT: balanced minimum, side suits stopped
+   * 3♦: unbalanced minimum
+   * 3NT: 18-19, side suits stopped
+   * 4♦: unbalanced maximum (GF, asks for control bids)

+Inverted raises are off in all competition.
 ### One Over One
 A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
 Bid 4-card suits up the line